Manufacturing Renaissance Underway?

 Tagged with:

-• Designed to Give Manufacturers a Competitive Edge
+• Designed to Give Executives a Competitive Edge for $45/Month

-There are few sectors of the economy as complex and challenging as manufacturing, The competitive threats come from all directions and all the time.
-Staying ahead requires knowing what is around each corner - whether it is a threat or an opportunity.
-The ASIS projects into the future with a carefully constructed set of models that maintain over 97% accuracy so that manufacturers can anticipate.
-It takes time to be ready for these competitive threats - the ASIS provides that time.
+There has never been a time when the business environment has been as complex and challenging.
+Operating threats come from all directions, and constantly.
+Staying ahead of changes in the operating environment requires knowing what is around each corner - whether it is a threat or an opportunity.
+The Watch team sifts through the mountains of geopolitical, economic, and environmental news stories bombarding us daily, separating out the relevant information from the noise.
+The Watch forecasts 18 months into the future with a carefully constructed set of models that maintain and average of 95% accuracy.
+It takes time to be ready for shifts in the operating environment – The Watch provides executives with that time, and an edge over competitors.

 • Skip to content